collapsed-stacks/startups/questions/10933/what-recourse-should-i-offer-my-client-if-we-expose-user-data.md

 - posted by: [Neil](https://stackexchange.com/users/2711480/neil) on 2016-08-15
 - score: 0

-<p>I would include a general clause about disputes going through an independent arbitration service e.g. <a href="http://www.cedr.com/solve/arbitration/" rel="nofollow">http://www.cedr.com/solve/arbitration/</a>.
+I would include a general clause about disputes going through an independent arbitration service e.g. http://www.cedr.com/solve/arbitration/.
 There are loads of these, just make sure that you find one that is reputable and serves your region(s).
 Then you can point your prospective client at this part of the contract.
 It is worth also thinking about why they want this.
 Have they recently been hacked and now they are sensitive?
-Perhaps it is worth showing them how you have made your app protection and seek their advice on how it could be improved (minute the meeting in case...)</p>
+Perhaps it is worth showing them how you have made your app protection and seek their advice on how it could be improved (minute the meeting in case...)

-<p>If they push for specific clauses and penalty amounts then I would suggest considering advice from other answers (running a mile...).</p>
+If they push for specific clauses and penalty amounts then I would suggest considering advice from other answers (running a mile...).